-Most people are exposed to formaldehyde through vapors such as cigarette smoke and space heaters, and from fireplaces and gas furnaces that are not vented properly.
-House construction materials such as pressed wood products, hardwood, plywood paneling, and fiberboard can all emit formaldehyde.
+Most people are exposed to formaldehyde through vapors.
+In the home, formaldehyde can be present from cigarette smoke or from space heaters.
+Fireplaces, gas furnaces and appliances that are not vented properly can create vapors.
+House construction materials such as pressed wood products, hardwood, plywood paneling and fiberboard can all emit formaldehyde.
 Furniture can also contain this chemical.
 Homes without enough ventilation can have higher levels of formaldehyde.